What is ZPM?

 The best method for managing Zimmerman Pine Moth is an insecticide application when the insect is exposed on the outside of the tree.
 The time frames in which Zimmerman Pine Moths are vulnerable happen twice each year.
 The first opportunity is in early spring when larvae emerge from overwintering and begin chewing into the inner bark.
 The second opportunity is during late summer when the adult insects search for a new spot to lay their eggs.
 The eggs hatch in about a week and new larvae begin to feed for a very brief time before overwintering again.
 A well-timed application works both on contact of Zimmerman Pine Moths, as well as gives the bark a protective coating just before the larvae begin chewing into it.

 Application timing is critical for effectiveness of Zimmerman Pine Moth treatments.
 Timing isn’t as simple as spraying the tree by a certain date, because nature does not follow our typical calendar.
 Insects’ bodies respond naturally to an accumulation of sunlight and temperature throughout each year.
 This is referred to as Growing Degree Days.
 Tracking this “warmth calendar” is a science all in itself.
 Our Certified Arborists at Wachtel Tree Science track Growing Degree Days and seasonal milestones or “phenological indicators” for proper timing of our applications to ensure maximum effectiveness.

-If you are concerned about the health of your pine tree, please give us a call.
+If you are concerned about the health of your pine tree, please contact us.
 One of our Certified Arborists would be happy to inspect your trees and provide any necessary recommendations for keeping them healthy and beautiful!